JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 the basis for our encoder.
 [The Ogg Vorbis audio encoding also takes the MDCT as its starting point](https://xiph.org/vorbis/doc/Vorbis_I_spec.html#x1-230001.3.2)

-A cosine transform uses a set of cosine functions, oscillating at different frequencies as its basis functions, and expresses a time-domain signal as a linear combination of these frequencies.
+A cosine transform uses a set of cosine functions, oscillating at different frequencies, as its basis functions, and expresses a time-domain signal as a linear combination of these frequencies.

-To get an idea of what's happening here, we can fire up zounds interactive, in-browser REPL and run the following:
+To get an idea of what's happening here, we can fire up zounds' interactive, in-browser REPL and run the following:

 ```python